VAT

 Q: What can I do to determine whether a company can be registered for VAT?

-A: Utilize tools such as using the EU VIES ToolHMRC’s VAT checker or call the tax authorities directly.
+A: Utilize tools such as using the EU VIES ToolHMRC’s checker or call the tax authorities directly.
 You may also request the company to submit evidence of registration.

 Q: Is a VAT code identical to one that is an EIN?

-A: No. VAT numbers are only valid for businesses that have a VAT identification number is a tax ID for companies operating who operate in countries that have VAT systems, whereas it is not required for businesses in countries with VAT systems.
+A: No. VAT numbers are only valid for businesses that have a identification number is a tax ID for companies operating who operate in countries that have systems, whereas it is not required for businesses in countries with systems.
 EIN (Employer Identification Number) is a US federal tax ID.

-The process of confirming a business’s VAT registration is similar to taking note of the signs prior to making the turn.
+The process of confirming a business’s registration is similar to taking note of the signs prior to making the turn.
 It makes sure you’re in the right direction.
-When you’re involved in international trade or domestic transactions verifying the legitimacy of a VAT registration protects your company from legal and financial risk.
+When you’re involved in international trade or domestic transactions verifying the legitimacy of a registration protects your company from legal and financial risk.

 Utilizing official tools such as the HMRC Checker and using the EU VIES program and keeping up-to-date about the rules for format by country, you will be able to navigate the VAT process with certainty and understanding.